 Market changes take many forms:

-- The competitive landscape changes.
+The competitive landscape changes.

-- Technology and customer behavior opens doors for non-traditional competitors to more easily enter markets.
+Changes in technology and customer behavior opens doors for non-traditional competitors to more easily enter markets.

-- Customer behavior changes.
+Customer behavior changes.

-- Disruptions to traditional ways of doing business.
+Disruptions to traditional ways of doing business.

-- This is often in the form of technologies and business models.
+Disruption is often in the form of technologies and business models.

-- Access to new or adjacent markets becomes either easier or more difficult.
+Access to new or adjacent markets becomes either easier or more difficult.

-- This can be a double edged sword.
+This can be a double edged sword.
 This creates obstacles and opportunities for competitors as well.
 Strategies must reflect this market factor.